SimGus/chrome-extension-v3-starter/README.md

 - If you did not do it already, toggle the "developer mode".
 This is usually a toggle at the top right of the extensions page.
 - Click the button "load unpacked extension"
 - In the window that pops up, select the folder that contains this repo, then click ok
-- A new extension called "Chrome Addon v3 Skeleton" should have appeared in the list
+- A new extension called "Chrome Addon v3 Starter" should have appeared in the list

 ## Q&A
 > Does this work only on Chrome or on other web browsers as well?